Innovates-App/todolist/README.md

 - _**Terminal** > bindind to service instances > `cds bind -2 SERVICE_INSTANCE:SERVICE_KEY`
 - _**Terminal** > start services > `cds watch --profile hybrid`
 - open a new _**Terminal** > start UI >  move to UI folder and run `npm run start-local`

+## Tips
+If you are using a BTP trial account, remember to start the db hana instance